 You will probably like staying at an all-inclusive if: you dislike signing bills for everything you do at a hotel, and would prefer paying once; you're tired of paying hotel restaurant and bar bills; you like the idea of indulging in unlimited food and drink; you're ready for a resort where the staff is not angling for tips.

-You may not be the ideal prospect for an all-inclusive if: you can't help finding the entire concept downscale or distasteful; you're not a big eater or drinker, and don't want to pay for AYCE; or you're an oenophile who's not going to drink all-inclusives' typical Chilean Sauvignon Blanc or Cava bubbly; tipping individual staffers is something you like to do.
+You may not be the ideal prospect for an all-inclusive if: you can't help finding the entire concept downscale or distasteful; you're not a big eater or drinker, and don't want to pay for AYCE (All You Can Eat); or you're an oenophile who's not going to drink the typical Chilean Sauvignon Blanc or Cava bubbly; tipping individual staffers is something you like to do.

 Some of today's most famous, no-doubt-about-it luxury hotels are all-inclusive.
 Some examples of five-star (or nearly five-star) resorts that are all-inclusive: Cap Juluca on Anguilla, Half Moon on Jamaica, Buccament Bay on St. Vincents, Jade Mountain on St. Lucia.
 Most wellness retreats and safari lodges are all-inclusive, too.